EURECA

 Description:

-In the Czech Republic, there is the Czech Federation of Food Banks which covers all sub-food banks.
-It represents them nationally and trans nationally and operates a central warehouse.
-Food banks are non-profit organisations that collect food and distribute it to customers of charitable organisations.
-They help people in need to reach food , especially the elderly, families with children, single mothers and homeless people.
+In the Czech Republic, the Czech Federation of Food Banks oversees all subsidiary food banks, serving as their national and transnational representative and managing a central warehouse.
+These food banks, which are nonprofit organizations, gather food and distribute it to clients of charitable institutions, particularly aiding vulnerable demographics such as the elderly, families with children, single mothers, and homeless individuals.

-Food banks mostly provide food to those in need through customer non-profit organisations, as well as through food aid outlets.
-Food banks source food from food chains, food collections, the European Food and Material Assistance Programme, small vegetable and fruits producers, food producers or general public.
-In Pardubice, the Food Bank was established in 2015.
-The project was co-financed by the EU in the Operational Programme Employment plus and was implemented as part of the achievement of the social objective.
+Primarily, food banks supply provisions to those in need through charitable organizations serving clients, as well as through food assistance outlets.
+They procure food from various sources, including food retailers, food drives, the European Food and Material Assistance Programme, small-scale fruit and vegetable producers, food manufacturers, and the general public.
+In Pardubice, the Food Bank was established in 2015 with co-financing from the EU under the Operational Programme Employment Plus, aligning with social welfare objectives.

-Another non-profit organization in Chrudim is SOPRE CR o.p.s., which works with the Food Bank Of Pardubice, z.s. and has its food assistance delivery point.
-The organization was founded in 2007 and the first social service was the Dormitory for people without a shelter.
-The target group is abandoned seniors, single parents, families in crisis, homeless people, people with psychological and physical disabilities who have limited financial income.
-Twice a year, they participate in the National Food Collection, take their groceries from the department store, transport them to the pick-up point and assist in delivery.
-The organization cooperates with the Department of Social Affairs of the Chrudim, Chrast and Skuteč Municipal Authority.
+Another nonprofit organization in Chrudim, SOPRE CR o.p.s., partners with the Food Bank of Pardubice, z.s., and operates its food assistance distribution point.
+Founded in 2007, SOPRE CR o.p.s.'s initial social service was a shelter for homeless individuals.
+Their target demographic includes abandoned seniors, single parents, families in crisis, homeless individuals, and those with psychological and physical disabilities who have limited financial resources.
+Twice annually, they participate in the National Food Collection, procure groceries from department stores, transport them to distribution points, and assist with delivery.
+The organization collaborates with the Department of Social Affairs of the Chrudim, Chrast, and Skuteč Municipal Authority.

 Read More